Importance of tempo

 A TERRIOR WHERE SOIL, CLIMATE AND EXPERTISE ARE IN SYNCHRON

-THE VINES sweep unbroken across 18.5 hectares, well positioned on an outcrop of land.
+THE VINES sweep unbroken across 21 hectares in one single plot, well positioned on an outcrop of land.
 They comprise the three grapes that typify the local wines: Merlot (60%), Cabernet Franc (30%) and Cabernet Sauvignon (10%).
 The oldest vines date back to 1958, on average they date from 1988.
 They are planted from east to west for maximum sunshine.

 THE SOIL is a mix of sand and gravel with a layer of clay in the subsoil.
 The vines receive water all year, without excess in winter or drying out in summer.